 The procedure for assessing a concentration under the Competition Act encompasses two stages: an initial investigation (Phase 1) following which, if the Authority considers that there are serious concerns that the concentration is incompatible with competition rules, it initiates an in-depth investigation (Phase 2).
 The Authority is bound in both phases of the procedure by tight deadlines.
 If no decision is issued within the deadlines set by the Competition Act, a non-opposition decision is deemed to have been adopted.

-However, since the time limits are suspended when the Authority requests additional information from the parties and hears the notifying parties and other interveners, deadlines are frequently extended.
+However, since these time limits are suspended whenever the Authority requests additional information from the parties and hears the notifying parties and other interveners, deadlines are invariably extended.
+All deadlines set by the Competition Act on merger control procedure are expressed in working days.